etabdi/Node.js-MySQL/README.md

 ###   node bamazonManager.js (Manager view)

  Node application called bamazonManager.js.
 Running this application will:

-      -List a set of menu options:
+    List a set of menu options:

       - View Products for Sale
       - View Low Inventory
       - Add to Inventory